rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-manage-ambari.md

 Ambari Views allow developers to plug UI elements into the Ambari Web UI using the [Ambari Views Framework](https://cwiki.apache.org/confluence/display/AMBARI/Views).
 HDInsight provides the following views with Hadoop cluster types:

-* Yarn Queue Manager: The queue manager provides a simple UI for viewing and modifying YARN queues.

 * Hive View: The Hive View allows you to run Hive queries directly from your web browser.
 You can save queries, view results, save results to the cluster storage, or download results to your local system.
-For more information on using Hive Views, see [Use Hive Views with HDInsight](hdinsight-hadoop-use-hive-ambari-view.md).
+For more information on using Hive Views, see [Use Hive Views with HDInsight](hadoop/apache-hadoop-use-hive-ambari-view.md).

-* Tez View: The Tez View allows you to better understand and optimize jobs by viewing information on how Tez jobs are executed and what resources are used by the job.
+* Tez View: The Tez View allows you to better understand and optimize jobs.
+You can view information on how Tez jobs are executed and what resources are used.

+## <a name="unsupported-operations"></a>Unsupported operations

+The following Ambari operations are not supported on HDInsight:

+* __Moving the Metrics Collector service__.
+When viewing information on the Metrics Collector service, one of the actions available from the Service Actions menu is __Move Metrics collector__.
+This is not supported with HDInsight.

+## <a name="next-steps"></a>Next steps

+Learn how to use the [Ambari REST API](hdinsight-hadoop-manage-ambari-rest-api.md) with HDInsight.